smheidrich/comparison-of-python-startup-accelerators/README.md

       </a>
     </td>
     <td>
-      C, but launched by a Python script ⇒ diminished speedup
+      🏃 C (but launched by a Python script ⇒ diminished speedup 🐌)
     </td>
     <td>
-      Python
+      🐌 Python
     </td>
     <td>
       ❌